 The food on Beale is amazing too!
 Eat at the world famous Dyer’s Burgers and see what it’s like to eat burgers that have been deep fried in the same grease for over 100 years!
 Not brave enough?
 Don't worry, there are plenty of other places to eat on Beale Street.
 Blues City Cafe, B.B.
 King Blues Club, Alfred’s on Beale, and the Rum Boogie Cafe all have amazing food, and if you go in the late afternoon or early evening you might be able to catch some live music before the party gets started.

 Alas, talking about food always distracts me!
-Back to music.
+Let's get back to music.
 If you’re on Beale Street then you’re close to the Rock n’ Soul Museum in front of the FedEx Forum.
 This is a cool place to learn all about the history of music in Memphis.

 Another option is the Blues Hall of Fame.
 You can walk up to Main Street from Beale and be there in about 10 minutes, or catch the Main Street Trolley.
-A trolley ride around downtown Memphis will be a fun diversion for the kids and give your feet a rest if you’ve been doing a lot of walking around.
+A trolley ride around downtown Memphis is a great way to give your feet a rest if you’ve been doing a lot of walking around.
 The trolley will take you in a loop up Main Street, down to the Mississippi River and along Riverside Drive, then back up to Main Street on the south end.
 You’ll find stops convenient for the Civil Rights Museum, the Blues Hall of Fame, Beale Street, and the pedestrian section of Main Street.

-Looking for activities that get your kids outside and enjoying the southern sunshine?
+Looking for activities that will get you outside and enjoying the southern sunshine?
 You’ve got lots of choices!
 With the rejuvenation of downtown, Memphis has really revitalized the city’s green spaces, especially along the Mississippi River.

 My first choice would be the Big River Crossing over the Mississippi River.
 The Big River Crossing is a pedestrian walkway on what Memphis natives call “The Old Bridge”.
 You can walk the mile long bridge that stretches across the river into Arkansas and back again, catching some pretty spectacular views of downtown Memphis along the way.

 Walk just a bit further up Riverside Drive and you’ll find Beale Street Landing, where you can catch a cruise down the Mighty Mississippi on an authentic riverboat.
-This is a truly special experience, the kids will love feeling like they’ve stepped back in time when they ride on one of these old fashioned wooden paddlewheel boats up and down the river.
+This is a truly special experience.
+You'll feel like you’ve stepped back in time when you ride on one of these old fashioned wooden paddlewheel boats up and down the river.

-If you're looking for a more structured experience, popular outdoor excursions in the Midtown and East Memphis area that kids love are the Memphis Zoo, Botanic Gardens, Lichterman Nature Center, and Dixon Gallery and Gardens.
+If you're looking for more structured outdoor experiences to entertain the younger members of your family, popular outdoor excursions in the Midtown and East Memphis area that kids love are the Memphis Zoo, Botanic Gardens, Lichterman Nature Center, and Dixon Gallery and Gardens.

 Where do locals go to get fresh air and exercise?
 Head out east to Shelby Farms and find out.
-Your kids will thank you!
 A former penal farm turned public park, Shelby Farms has everything you could ask for when it comes to outdoor fun.

 Not only are there walking and biking paths galore, but there are multiple playgrounds, a spray park, dog park, picnic areas, and over 20 small lakes!

-Let the kids can try their hand at fishing, kayaking, or even paddling boarding.
+Try your hand at fishing, or get out on the water with a kayak, canoe, or paddle board.
 Better yet, pack your hammocks so you can take an afternoon break in the cool shade along the shore of one of the tree-lined lakes.

 There’s even a BMX track, horseback riding stable and a Go Apes ropes course and zip-line park.
-With a newly designed visitor center and gift shop, a wheel house and two boat houses, you can rent a bike, board or boat and have an outdoor play day that your kids will never forget!
+With a newly designed visitor center and gift shop, a wheel house and two boat houses, you can rent a bike, board or boat and have an outdoor play day just outside the city!

 Are your kids sports fans?
 Memphis has that covered too!
-With a semi-professional baseball team, an NBA team, and the University of Memphis all in town, we've got all the bases covered!
+With a semi-professional baseball team, an NBA team, professional men's soccer, and the University of Memphis all in town, we've got all the bases covered!
 Pun intended.

-Catch a Memphis Redbirds baseball game at Autozone Park, score tickets to a Memphis Grizzlies or University of Memphis basketball game at the FedEx Forum, or root for the U of M football team at the Liberty Bowl Stadium.
+Catch a Memphis Redbirds baseball game or Memphis 901 FC soccer match, score tickets to a Memphis Grizzlies or University of Memphis basketball game at the FedEx Forum, or root for the U of M football team at the Liberty Bowl Stadium.

 Oh, and if you go to a University of Memphis game, be sure to pack your blue…no University of Tennessee orange allowed here!